hytechclub/cs-101/UserInput/AboutYouCodeAlong.md

-# About Me Code-Along: Asking the User for Values
+# About You Code-Along: Asking the User for Values
 Create a program that asks the user for information, and then prints it out in a sentence format.
 Start by creating a new C# Repl, and then follow the steps below.

 ## Asking for a Name